pluribus-one/DoS-Detection-Prototype/README.md

 * `5000`: an interface for internal use to interact directly with the reverse proxy.
 * `5001`: an interface to interact with the Machine Learning model (to perform training and send new metrics to the reverse proxy).

+### Warning!!

+At the first launch, the proxy will not have any matrics.
+Therefore, if you don't want to use the ML model, you should manually set them by the interface at `5000` port.
+Otherways, it won't block anything.